pcfreak30/skyd/doc/sips/SIP-0001 - Merklized Data Machine.md

 a host experiences a disk error when performing a read or write, or has some other unexpected issue that did not result from an invalid instruction.

+The final type of execution failure is an interruption.
+The renter has the ability to send an interrupt signal which tells the host to stop executing a program.

-The MDM specifically is indifferent to whether the failure is due to an invalid program or a host error, however the higher level processes that instantiate the MDM and charge money for its execution depend on knowing whether the failure was a host error or an invalid program.
+The MDM specifically is indifferent to whether the failure is due to an invalid program, a host error, or an interruption, however the higher level processes that instantiate the MDM and charge money for its execution depend on knowing whether the failure was a host error or an invalid program.
+Knowledge of who is at fault is also highly relevant to the renter.

 #### Interruption

 A program being executed may be interrupted.
 If an interrupt signal is received, the host will stop executing instructions, and will stop sending any output which has already been created.
-The first instruction to not execute will present an invalid program error in its output.
+The first instruction to not execute will present an interrupted program error in its output.

 Because of latency between the caller and the host, the interrupt signal may arrive late.
 If a contract update was pre-signed, sending an interrupt may fail